BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Part_1.md

 # Placing, Moving, Removing, Rotating, On Contact

-For Placing, moving, removing and rotating of buildings, we will use physics `ray-casting`.

-First we will `ray-cast` from mouse position on screen to ground and then transform it to world coords, then we will get `hit` result.
+* For selecting and moving building we will use physics [Ray-casting](https://en.wikipedia.org/wiki/Ray_casting), we will ray cast from camera to mouse's position in world space and than get the `rigidbody` it hit and the location the ray intersected.

 Now: